Ted Patrick

+Patrick faced multiple criminal charges and civil proceedings resulting from his deprogramming activities.
+He was eventually convicted of crimes such as kidnapping, false imprisonment and conspiracy.

 Early life

 Ted Patrick was born in a red-light district of Chattanooga, Tennessee, in which he was surrounded by "thieves, prostitutes, murderers [and] pimps".
 He dropped out of high school in tenth grade to help support his family, worked a variety of jobs and opened a nightclub, then became co-chairman of the Nineteenth Ward in Chattanooga.
 At the age of twenty-five, he left his wife and infant son in Tennessee, and went with a friend to San Diego, California, where he became an activist for the black community.
 For his efforts in the Watts Riots in 1965, Patrick was awarded the Freedom Foundation Award, which ultimately led to his job as the Special Assistant for Community Affairs, under then-Governor Ronald Reagan.

 Career as a deprogrammer

-Despite a lack of formal education and professional training, Patrick was hired by hundreds of parents and family members to deprogram their loved ones.
-A high school dropout, Patrick based his techniques and practices on his own life experience.
-Patrick once remarked in a May 1979 televised debate with members of the Hare Krishna group, "How I got into deprogramming was through my own son.
-All outdoor boy, couldn't nothing keep him in the house.
-Then one day, he was psychologic... psychological(ly) kidnap(ped) by a cult".

-In this interview, Patrick also explained how this search to understand cults led him to speaking with "witches, warlocks, healers" and in fact, he went "all the way to New Orleans" to the same person his mother brought him to for his speech impediment.
-He also stated that he spent time in a religious group and after a week "didn't know where I were, nor how I got there...
-I was hook(ed)."

-On 12 June 1971, Mrs. Samuel Jackson contacted Patrick to file a complaint concerning her missing son, Billy.
+In 1971, Mrs. Samuel Jackson sought Patrick's help in relation to her missing son, Billy.

-As Billy was 19, the police and Federal Bureau of Investigation would not look for him.
 Billy was involved with the group known as the Children of God, who had approached Patrick's own son, Michael, a week prior.
-Patrick contacted other people whose relatives were in the cult, and even pretended to join them, to study how the group operated.
-This was when he developed his method of deprogramming.
+Patrick contacted other people whose relatives were in the Children of God, and even pretended to join the group to study how it operated.
+In the same year, Patrick founded FREECOG (Parents' Committee to Free Our Sons and Daughters from the Children of God) and began developing his theory and practice of deprogramming.
 He ultimately left his full-time job in order to work on deprogramming full time.
-Patrick founded the FREECOG organization, later known as the Citizen's Freedom Foundation, in 1971 before merging into the Cult Awareness Network.
+In 1974 he joined forces with the more broad-ranging Citizen's Freedom Foundation, which later became the Cult Awareness Network.